mar-alabi/mar-alabi/README.md

 # 👩🏽‍💻 Hi, I’m Mariam!

-I’m a curious and driven **Software Engineer** passionate about building clean, functional, and user-focused solutions.
+I’m a curious and driven **Software Developer** passionate about building clean, functional, and user-focused solutions.
 My journey in tech is about consistent learning, embracing challenges, and steadily growing my skills to create impactful projects.

 🌱 I believe in *messy starts and beautiful journeys*—beginning before I feel “ready” and improving along the way.